KuzneY2K/fs-journal/notes/10-vue.md

 const route = useRoute() <= pulls ID from url params will be api/endpoint?creatorId={profileId}
-when passing an id into function use route.params.whateverId
+when passing an id into function use route.params.whateverId ^^ make sure to initialize state so that the previous data isnt staying for a bit